 Leading in Digitalization

-Some key technologies that drive the Digital Transformation are Cloud Computing, Analytics, Big Data, Artificial Intelligence and Mobility.
+Some key technologies that drive Digital Transformation are Cloud Computing, Analytics, Big Data, Artificial Intelligence, and Mobility.
 Digital experts, no matter if they work in companies that are IT-intuitive or not, have a grand opportunity to determine the transformational change in the organization using the most from these technologies.
-Thus, digitization needs direction and this lies in the cost optimization by keeping in mind not only IT, but also other business functions, with main aim to simplify business services.
+Thus, digitization needs direction and this lies in the cost optimization by keeping in mind not only IT but also other business functions, with the main aim to simplify business services.

 Communicating the potential of IT to people

-The Combination of current technologies with business mindset caused a different perception on whether CIOs are responsible for the digitalization of an enterprise or people from other positions should drive this race.
-CMO, CEO and the new-one CDO were also other choices, as they usually run the business mindset more effectively than IT experts.
-In a 2017 survey, Gartneridentified that CEOs together with high-performing CIOs share the focus on digitization.
+The Combination of current technologies with a business mindset caused a different perception on whether CIOs are responsible for the digitalization of an enterprise or people from other positions should drive this race.
+CMO, CEO, and the new-one CDO were also other choices, as they usually run the business mindset more effectively than IT experts.
+In a 2017 survey, Gartner identified that CEOs together with high-performing CIOs share the focus on digitization.

-CIOs should learn to speak the business language in order not only to understand how all business functions of their company would be digitized, but also to understand what are each department goals, which will be the business costs and inspire both people and management.
+CIOs should learn to speak the business language in order not only to understand how all business functions of their company would be digitilized but also to understand what are each department’s goals, which will be the business costs and inspire both people and management.

 Breaking the Cost-Barrier

-Then, it’s about the Business Process optimization, which can be achieved by identifying the business processes patterns.
-Main goal here is to identify processes that lack clarity of roles and include duplicate or manual work and automate them.
+Then, it’s about the Business Process optimization, which can be achieved by identifying the business process patterns.
+The main goal here is to identify processes that lack clarity of roles and include duplicate or manual work and automate them.
 Also, CIOs need to foresee future processes that may be needed, while Enterprise is digitalized.
-Business Process Automation can be implemented with the use of BPM tools and some help of Process designers and modelers.
+Business Process Automation can be implemented with the use of BPM tools and some help from Process designers and modelers.

 All the Business Processes include important information that may be delivered company-wide accordingly.
-Again, while Enterprises are digitalized, this kind of information should disseminate across management functions with intent on helping in improved decision making.
-Optimization of information delivery needs the CIOs “information architect” skill in this ITO-360 approach.
+Again, while Enterprises are digitalized, this kind of information should disseminate across management functions with the intent of helping in improved decision making.
+Optimization of information delivery needs the CIO’s “information architect” skills in this ITO-360 approach.